Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Fixes Progress.md

 - **Keep dead raw fish stored**.
 - **Save PRAWN Suit light**.
 - **Save last held tool**.
+- **No Jellyshroom Cave pop in**: Stalactites, mushrooms, and plants in the Jellyshroom Cave no longer pop in.
+- **No deposit pop in**: Resource deposits no longer pop in.

 ---

 ### <span style="color: red;">Won't Do</span>
 #### Can't reproduce the bug
-- **No boulder despawn**: Boulders that block some cave entrances in the safe shallows now do not despawn when you move away from them.
+- "Boulders that block some cave entrances in safe shallows now do not dissappear forever when you move away from them."
-- **No dead fish shuffling**: Dead fish in your inventory now stay in the same position on reload.
+- "Equipped dead fish's position changed if it was in your inventory when the game was loaded."
-- "The coffee vending machine now spawns coffee properly".
+- "Coffee vending machine now spawns coffee properly.".
 (Possibly fixed with Living Large.)
-- "After reloading, the first-person model is used for waterproof lockers that are not in the inventory."
+- "After reloading 1st person model was used for waterproof lockers that were not in inventory."
-- **No doubled knife particle**: Removes the 2nd particle from knife attacks on creatures.
-(I logged all spawned particles and couldn't find a 2nd one.)
+- "When you damaged a creature with knife 2 instances of damage particle effect spawned."
+- "Remove safe spot at bottom of geyser."
+(Undocumented but found in the code.)
 #### Vanilla feature
-- **AC eggs cleanup**: Eggs in your alien containment (AC) now disappear when they hatch.
+- "Eggs in your AC now disappear when they hatch."
-- **Sink undeployed MVB**.
-- **Stalkers drop items when attacked**.
+- "Mobile Vehicle Bay now sinks when not deployed."
+- "Stalkers now drop whatever they are holding in their jaws when they are attacked."
 #### Balance implications
-- **Wild Lantern Tree fruits respawn**.
-- **Wild Blood Oil respawn**.
+- "Wild lantern tree fruits did not respawn."
+- "Wild blood oil did not respawn."
-- **Thermoblade can damage Lava Lizards**.
+- "Heat blade now can damage lava lizards."
 #### Other reasons
-- **Always close hatch flaps**: The Cyclops hatch flaps now always close when you enter it.
+- "Cyclops hatch flaps now always close when you enter cyclops."
 (Inconsequential, you can't see a closed flap from inside.)
-- **Seaglide no visible neck**: Fixed the visible neck when using the Seaglide with a high FOV.
+- "You could see your neck when using seaglide with high FOV."
 (Very complex, not worth the effort.)
-- **No creature attacks in stasis**. ([Stasis Rifle Freeze Fix](https://www.nexusmods.com/subnautica/mods/1255) already does it.)
+- "Gasopod in stasis field does not attack you." ([Stasis Rifle Freeze Fix](https://www.nexusmods.com/subnautica/mods/1255) already does that and more.)
+- "Fixed unused lava geyser particles spawning on every game load."
+(Does cleaning them really help with anything?)